Submit

 The University will maintain for a period of seven (7) years from the time of item noted below or seven years from the date of exit from the University as student or employee, whichever is later, records of:

-• Each discrimination, harassment, and sexual misconduct investigation including:
+• Each discrimination, harassment, sexual misconduct and retaliation investigation including:

 • Any determination regarding responsibility and